Larento/gostex-732/readme.md

 * title pages with custom text fields;
 * references management;
 * image, table and formula management with appendix support;
-* completely new Python-based LaTeX wrapper for SymPy for easily printing formulas according to the GOST standard;
+* completely new Python-based LaTeX wrapper for SymPy for easy formulas printing according to the GOST standard;
 * customizable settings in a JSON format that support storing custom variables.

-In other words -- this package is a dream of mine come true.
+In other words - this package is a dream of mine come true.

 ## How to use
 To begin you need to create a file `settings.json` (or copy `settings.json.example` and rename it).
 The field named `path` contains all the necessary info about the main LaTeX job name (the main file should be named `<mainFileName>.tex`).